JuanX-G/ChaosPlex-the-Optiplex-Computer-Cluster/docs/hardware.md

 - First, while for the 9020 a version with the Super-Multi-Threaded i5-4770 is available it is hard to find on auction portals and usually at least 20% more expensive.
 So the i5 is a middle-ground I settled on.
 - Secondly, the elephant in the room, power consumption.
 Note that a full consideration of that is described in the file docs/power-consumption.md
-  But in short, the machines are of most of the time being turned on only if I know I have calculations to run.
+  But in short, the machines are off most of the time being turned on only if I know I have calculations to run.
 So while the costs are high, this makes them berable.

 ### Performace
 With 12GB of RAM the nodes are quite fast and do not need to use a lot of swap for most workloads